ga-dc/wdi14/asking-for-help.md

 # Asking For Help

 You can always ask any instructor any question over the course of the day.
 Slack is the most effective way to communicate with instructors.
+Please read further for additional guidelines on asking for help.

 ##One-on-Ones
-An instructor will be available every Monday, Tuesday and Wednesday between 1:30PM - 2:30PM for 15-minute meetings by appointment.
+An instructor will be available every Monday, Tuesday and Wednesday between 1:30PM - 2:30PM for 15 minute meetings by appointment.
+Please use the links below to schedule an appointment with an instructor.

 #### Sign-Up Links
 - [Nick (Monday)](https://calendar.google.com/calendar/selfsched?sstoken=UUo1eHRJMnRQX3dMfGRlZmF1bHR8MmIwNmRlNjU3YTRkMWViYTMxMGIzNjdmN2UxNjMwM2M)